 Direct participating contracts

-Only direct participating contracts fall under the scope of the VFA under IFRS 17.
+Only direct participating contracts fall under the VFA in IFRS 17.

-Direct participating contracts have a substantial portion of investment-related services.
-The policyholder is promised an investment return based on the underlying items.
-The insurance company charges a fee based on the services that are provided.
-This fee is variable, hence the term Variable Fee Approach.
+These contracts involve a significant level of investment-related services.
+The policyholder receives an investment return based on underlying items, and the insurer charges a variable fee for these services - hence the name Variable Fee Approach.

 - offer investment-related services,

-- include features that share returns on underlying items with the policyholder(s),
+- share returns on underlying items with policyholders,

-- provide the insurer with a variable fee for the services rendered.
+- provide the insurer with a variable fee.

 VFA assessment criteria

-[IFRS 17.B101(a)] The contractual terms specify that the policyhoder participates in a share of a clearly identified pool of underlying items.
+[IFRS 17.B101(a)] The contractual terms specify that the policyholder participates in a share of a clearly identified pool of underlying items.

 There must be an enforceable link between the amounts paid to the policyholder and the underlying items.